-The results obtained at Kolmården were consistent with previous studies, both at this facility and with other studies on groups of female Bottlenose dolphins.
-The social situation in the two male groups at Zoomarine and Hardewijk, was very different.
-At Zoomarine, the males were separated into different and changing subgroups, which inevitably affected the association levels between them.
+The results obtained at Kolmården were consistent with previous studies, both at this facility and with other studies on groups of female Bottlenose dolphins^{3,4}.
+The social situation in the two male groups at Zoomarine and

+Hardewijk, was very different.
+At Zoomarine, the males were separated into different and changing subgroups, inevitably affected association levels between them.
 In an always changing social environment the association levels between the males were almost non existent.
-In contrast. the aroup composition at Harderwijk had been more or less stable for many years and high association levels were observed.
+In contrast, the group composition at Harderwijk had been more or less stable for many years and high association levels were observed.
 There was also evidence of alliances between some of the males, with COAs of 0.6 and 0.5.

-Time spent resting motionless differed between the facilities.
-There was no such resting behaviours observed at Harderwijk and next to nothing observed at Kolmården.
+Time spent resting (motionless at the surface and on the bottom) differed between the facilities.
+There was no such resting behaviours observed at Harderwijk and at Kolmården only one female was observed resting in this way for a very short period of time.
 As a contrast, the males at Zoomarine had an average resting of 28% of the time, either alone or together with another male.
 It might be suggested that the large number of human interaction sessions at Zoomarine could explain why the dolphins rested so much during their free time; they were simply physically and/or mentally exhausted.
 However, considering the high activity level of both the Kolmården and Harderwijk shows and training sessions, this seems to be a less likely explanation.
 More plausible is the composite effect of the interrupted social setting, the lack of enrichment in the pool, and the close relationship with the trainers and a strong dependence of their initiatives on the activities in the pool.
-Social factors such as changes in a group composition, leading to interrupted dominance hierarchies, are potential stressors and associated health problems are recognised concerns for captive dolphins.
+Social factors such as changes in a group composition, leading to interrupted dominance hierarchies, are potential associated stressors and health problems are recognised concerns for captive dolphins5.
 Minimising such stress should be an important goal in managing dolphins in human care, both in bachelor and harem groups.